 July Birthstone: Ruby

+Today, rubies continue to be a popular choice for jewelry, and are often used in engagement rings and other special occasion pieces.
 Rubies are believed to bring harmony of life to the wearer, so one can expect a peaceful life when wearing this stone.
 The astrological stone is onyx.

 August Birthstone: Peridot, Spinel